 One of those details is their profile picture.
 This is one thing that most people don’t give a lot of thought to, even though they should.
 In this post we’re going to discuss why it’s so important, and we’ll also look at ideal Instagram profile picture size and the best practices you need to be using.

-The Ideal Instagram Profile Picture Size
+The Best Instagram Profile Picture Size

-You can use any extra design elements like shapes, text overlay, or effects to make the image more dynamic.
+You can use any extra design elements like shapes, image blur, text overlay, or effects to make the image more dynamic.
 Add borders, a single letter, or additional color to help your profile picture stand out.

 Once you’re ready, all you have to do is download the image and upload it to your profile picture.